 BSc Professional Clinical Practice, Diploma in Adult Nursing

 I qualified as a Registered Nurse in 2002.
-My field of clinical specialty is acute and interventional Cardiology, with the majority of my hospital based practice working as a Deputy Charge Nurse of a tertiary centre coronary care unit, and latterly as a Deputy Charge Nurse of the cardiac catheter laboratories.
+My field of clinical specialty is acute and interventional Cardiology, with the majority of my full time hospital based practice working as a Deputy Charge Nurse of a tertiary centre coronary care unit, and latterly as a Deputy Charge Nurse of the cardiac catheter laboratories.
+My background in cardiology has required the administration and monitoring of anticoagulant therapy.
+This has been for the most part associated with patients with mechanical heart valves and irregular rhythms and I have also looked after many patients with DVTs and PEs and other clotting issues that have required both oral anticoagulants and also intravenous therapy.
 I have also worked extensively in Cardiothoracic surgery, both in the high dependency and ward settings.

-Whilst working in coronary care, I completed my Bachelor of Science Degree in Professional Clinical Practice with the clinical modules relating to acute cardiac care.
-This then lead to me taking a seat on the University of Brighton Academic Board for the Institute of Nursing and Midwifery.
+Whilst working in coronary care I completed my Bachelor of Science Degree in Professional Clinical Practice with the clinical modules relating to acute cardiac care.
+This then led to me taking a seat on the University of Brighton Academic Board for the Institute of Nursing and Midwifery.
 This involved the evaluation of courses and reviewing student feedback.